 Now if a computer was sitting next to us, doing the same thing, it would have generated a list with millions of items already before our fingers hit the keyboard.

-Or just imagine you would need to find every phone number in the phone book that has the number 8 at the end.
+Or just imagine if you would need to find every phone number in the phone book that has the number 8 at the end.
 Not that it would be an exciting task to begin with, but you would probably rather see the phone book burn before long.

 Even though the examples are very simple ones, they demonstrate the sheer speed computers have with calculations.
-Doing tedious multiplications or going through long lists are tasks computers are good at.
+Doing repetitive, tedious multiplications or going through long lists are tasks computers are good at.

 Not surprisingly, most programs consist mostly of instructions like these, letting computers do what they do best.
 In fact, most of the code I’ve written so far with Python, for example, is just like that.
 It’s based on commands to go through lists, finding specific items, and executing a desired action for them.